 EPIP – one sport to perform and produce a detailed analysis of a performer, including how to improve, and the application of theory.

 We are proud that the PE and Health Faculty offer a huge array of extra-curricular events for the students to take part in.
-These include using outside coaches so that students can experience sports like judo and fencing, fixtures against other schools in the traditional sports for boys and girls and lunchtime and afterschool clubs.
+These include students having access to a squash coach on a Friday after school and fixtures against other schools in the traditional sports for boys and girls and lunchtime and afterschool clubs.
 Each year group has on average 4-6 fixtures a term and there are approximately 8-10 clubs that students can attend during the week (these vary according to the season).

 The Faculty Leader is Mr Kontarines to whom all queries regarding Physical Education should be made.